jacebrowning/yorm/README.md

 YORM provides functions and decorators to enable automatic, bidirectional, and human-friendly mappings of Python object attributes to YAML files.

+Uses beyond pure object serialization and object mapping include:

+* automatic bidirectional conversion of attributes types
+* attribute creation and type inference for new attributes
+* storage of content in text files optimized for version control
+* custom converters to map complex classes to JSON-compatible types

 Getting Started